Harfenlabor/harfenlabor.com/exampleSite/content/research/report-on-the-convening-in-roma-14-16-december-2016.md

 ***

-A harp commissioned by the influential aristocratic Barberini family was built in Roma, probably in 1632.
+A harp commissioned by the influential aristocratic Barberini family was built in <span id="map_tag">Roma</span>, probably in 1632.
 It remains preserved to this day as one of the most valuable Italian musical instruments of the 17th century: the “<span id="subjects_tag">Arpa Barberini</span>,” an elaborately made instrument with a magnificent carved and gilded column.
 It bears the Barberini coat of arms and other symbolic decoration.
 Soon after the harp was made, the Roman painter <span id="person_tag">Giovanni Lanfranco</span> (1582-1647) immortalised the instrument in a painting, suggesting special appreciation for the harp in the artistic circles around the Barberini pope Urbano VIII (<span id="person_tag">Maffeo Barberini</span>, reign 1623-1644).

 ***